 It’s true.
 I’m not an expert on potty training, and I only have two children.
-But I’m a real mom, and this is how I did potty training before 2 for both of my kids.
+But I’m a real mom, and this is how I potty trained before 2 for both of my kids.

 My two children potty trained themselves before age two.
 I did not push them to do it, I simply followed their lead and encouraged them once they showed me they were ready.